 Natural Areas Longer Term Volunteer Opportunities

-Master NaturalistsMaster Naturalists are highly trained volunteer educators who share their knowledge and experience with the public.
+Master Naturalists are highly trained volunteer educators who share their knowledge and experience with the community.
 As a Master Naturalist you will experience beautiful natural areas while you learn how to lead fun, hands-on field trips.
-An intensive training session of about 60 hours is offered each spring.
+An intensive training session of about 70 hours is offered each spring.
 Fifty hours of volunteer service are required within two years of training.
-The full job description is here.
+Learn more about becoming a Master Naturalist here.
+Interested?
+Read the full job description.

 To Request a Presentation by a Master Naturalist

-Adopt a Natural AreaAdopt a Natural Area volunteers take an active role in the stewardship of natural areas by doing monthly litter clean-ups.
-It is a great way to work outside and get to know a natural area!
-Time Commitment: Flexible, visit your natural area once each month.
-Learn more by reading the full job description and Adopt-a-Natural Area brochure.
+Adopt a Natural Area volunteers take an active role in the stewardship of natural areas by doing monthly litter clean-ups.